‘A Royal Winter’: Hallmark Movie Delights With Romantic European Vacation Plot, Starring Merritt Patterson, Jack Donnelly

 — Merritt Patterson IT (@Merritt_ITA) December 18, 2016

 Filmed in Bucharest, Romania, A Royal Winter is a beautifully executed movie that will send viewers on a picturesque tour of Europe.
-This movie is for lovers, for heavy-hearted romantics who fantasize about meeting a wonderful lover while traveling abroad.
+This movie is for lovers and for heavy-hearted romantics who fantasize about meeting a wonderful lover while traveling abroad.

-A Royal Winter is produced by A Brad Krevoy Television and the Motion Picture Corporation of America.
-To enjoy it, tune into A Royal Winter this Saturday, January 14, at 9/8 p.m.
-Central on the Hallmark Channel (HMC), according to It’s A Wonderful Movie.
+A Royal Winter is produced by Brad Krevoy Television and the Motion Picture Corporation of America.
+To enjoy it, tune into A Royal Winter this Saturday, January 14 at 9/8 p.m.
+Central on the Hallmark Channel (HMC), according to It’s a Wonderful Movie.

 [Featured Image by Gabriel Hennessey/Crown Media]